-- Students can work singly or in teams of two, but can participate in only one entry.
+- Students can work singly or in a team of two, but can participate in only one entry.
 Teams with one student in middle school (gr.4-8) and one in high school (gr.9-12) must be considered as high school.

 - Any school or home school program can submit to the state a maximum of five (5) entries total, counting the sum of middle school and high school entries.

-- Entries must be from an ArcGIS Online Organization account.
-Any US K-12 school (including public, non-public, or home school) or formal youth club can request for free an ArcGIS School/Club Bundle (includes an ArcGIS Online Organization account for instruction for free.
+- Entries must be from an ArcGIS Online Organization account (not a “public account”).
+Any K12 school (public, non-public, or home school) or formal youth club can request for free an ArcGIS School/Club Bundle (includes an ArcGIS Online Organization account).

-- Entries must be an ArcGIS Online “presentation” or “web app” or “story map“.
+- Entries must be an ArcGIS Online “web app” or “story map“.

 - Entries must focus on content within the state borders.
 The project may reference data outside the state “for context,” but may not extend the focus of the study beyond the state borders.
 For example, broader patterns of environmental characteristics or demographic movements may be referenced for context, but the focus must be on phenomena within the state.

 - Schools must announce their own internal deadlines, in time to complete judging and provide entries to the California Geographic Alliance by midnight on Monday, April 10, 2020.

 IV.
 Personally Identifiable Information (PII)

 - Schools should consider issues around exposing PII.
 See http://esri.box.com/agoorgsforschools for strategies for minimizing PII.
-Teachers should help students minimize exposure of their own PII and that of others, including in map, image, and text.
+Teachers and club leaders should help students minimize exposure of their own PII and that of others, including in map, image, and text.